-"High implied volatility means call options are often overpriced.
-In the timer option, the investor only pays the real cost of the call and doesn't suffer from high implied volatility," says Stephane Mattatia, head of the hedge fund engineering team at SG CIB in Paris.
+“High implied volatility means call options are often overpriced.
+In the timer option, the investor pays only the real cost of the call and doesn’t suffer from high implied volatility,” said Stephane Mattatia, head of the hedge fund engineering team at SG CIB in Paris.

 Under the timer call, the buyer can specify an investment horizon and an expected volatility.
 A variance budget is then calculated (target volatility squared, multiplied by the target maturity), which forms the basis for the option’s price.
 Once the variance budget is consumed, the option expires.

 For example, if an investor buys a timer call with a target of three months and believes volatility over this period will be 20, the variance budget would be 0.01 (0.2 x 0.2 x 91.25/365).
 Once this is consumed – in other words, once realised volatility squared multiplied by the number of expired days divided by 365 is more than the variance budget – the option would expire.

 If the investor is correct and realised volatility is 20, the option will mature in exactly three months.
 If the realised volatility is lower than expected (say, 15), the option will expire at a later date (around five months).
 Likewise, if realised volatility is higher (say, 30), the option will expire sooner (around 1.3 months).

 SG CIB piloted the product with a small number of hedge fund clients in April, and is now rolling it out more widely to its client base.
 “The reception has been very positive, and we’ve already traded on stocks and indexes in Europe and the US, as well as on Asian indexes,” said Alastair Beattie, managing director in the hedge fund group at SG CIB in London.